 Inflation has caused a spike in seemingly every necessity in daily life, including gas and groceries.
 With the rising price of goods, Queens residents are also finding it hard to pay their housing costs.

-Tenzing Tsering rents a house in Jackson Heights, but worries he will lose his house since his business is struggling and inflation has completely curtailed his budget.
+Tenzing Tsering rents a house in Jackson Heights but worries he will lose his home since his business is struggling and inflation has curtailed his budget.

-“We have to think first before we buy or take a step,” Tsering said.
+“We have to think before we buy or take a step,” Tsering said.
 “Inflation has affected my family budget a lot.
-If we don’t pay rent, we will have to leave the house, and if we pay rent we have to reduce all our daily needs.
+If we don’t pay rent, we will have to leave the house, and if we pay rent, we have to reduce all our daily needs.
 It’s very difficult.”

 Carlos Pereyra, a homeowner in Ridgewood and owner of Carper Home Improvements, said that the price of supplies for his business has gone up about 30% or 40%.

-Another business owner in Glendale, Berangere Champagne, who owns Qwik Pack and Ship, agreed that the increase in prices has made it hard to keep up with her bills.
-Champagne said that she has had no option but to raise her prices, which in turn made her lose some customers.
+Another business owner in Glendale, Berangere Champagne, who owns Qwik Pack and Ship, agreed that the price increase has made it hard to keep up with her bills.
+Champagne said that she had no option but to raise her prices, which in turn made her lose some customers.

 “Costs of materials have gone up, which slows us down big time,” Champagne said.
 “It’s a fight as a small business.
 It’s a real struggle.”

-Fortunately, Champagne said that her husband is able to make up for any profit losses and pay their mortgage for their home in Ridgewood.
-But Champagne is worried about being able to afford the rent of her business space.
+Fortunately, Champagne said her husband could make up for any profit losses and pay their mortgage for their home in Ridgewood.
+However, Champagne is worried about being able to afford the rent of her business space.

 “I’m very scared to lose my business we’re feeling the hit right now,” Champagne said.
 “Right now, we’re not making any profit.
 And at some point, if prices still are getting higher, we can’t keep raising our prices because we’ll lose our customer base.
 There’s a limit to what we can take.”

-Champagne is resilient and said that despite everything, she hopes she can stay in Ridgewood to provide shipping services for her community.
-Not many are as fortunate as Champagne and do not have someone to fall back on to pay for housing costs.
-Sandy Jimenez, who rents an apartment in Sunnyside, said that inflation has forced her to make a strict budget to keep up with rent.
+Champagne is resilient and said that despite everything, she hopes to stay in Ridgewood to provide shipping services for her community.
+Unfortunately, only a few are as fortunate as Champagne to have someone to fall back on and pay for housing costs.
+Sandy Jimenez, who rents an apartment in Sunnyside, said inflation has forced her to make a strict budget to keep up with rent.